 1. Mount your phone on a tripod or gimbal.

-2. Launch DualShot and set your framerate.
+2. Launch DualShot and set resolution, framerate, and stabilization.

 ← Back to Blog